visgl/deck.gl/docs/developer-guide/view-state-transitions.md

 }
 ```

 Sample code to get continuous rotations along vertical axis until user interrupts by rotating the map by mouse interaction.
 It uses `LinearInterpolator` and restricts transitions for `bearing` prop.
-Continuous transitions are achieved by triggering new transitions using `onTranstionEnd` callback.
+Continuous transitions are achieved by triggering new transitions using `onTransitionEnd` callback.

 ```js
 import React, {useState, useCallback} from 'react';